 - Read a lot – books, news, blogs – anything you can consume.
 It’s a major insight into understanding your business well beyond whatever you learned at school (odds are no one will ever again ask you your GPA).

 - Even though you are young and think you can do everything, seek evolution rather than revolution.
 If you gradually take two steps forward, you may take one step back.
 That’s okay it’s easier to recover from one step backward than if you hurt and take four steps at once and then another four, you might trip and fall three steps behind – it’s harder to get back up to speed from that point.
+Don’t think that launching a successful business should be left to the youngsters, however.
+Many in their retirement aspire to start businesses of their own following these easy steps to set up your online business, often with great success.

 - Your only limits are those you set for yourself – take it from this boy from the Bronx the sky is the limit.